Apricityx/Apricityx/README.md

 # Hi there, I'm Apricityx 👋

-### Focusing on building useful tools, learning by building, and turning ideas into products.
+### Focusing on software engineering, learning by building, and turning ideas into products.

 <p>
   <a href="https://github.com/Apricityx">